Nikkydee/Automation-Challenge/README.md

 # Automation-Challenge
-> This is a  Selenium Automation framework that automates a UI Test and API Test on a single framework
+> This is a  Selenium Java TestNG Maven framework that automates a UI Test and API Test on a single framework.
+This project uses page object model design principle for easy readability and code maintenance.